linroger/FinanceCompendium/IV. Fixed Income/Fundamentals/Analysis/11 Chapter 11.md

 # Limitations

-The dark side of principal protected notes was put to light after the collapse of Lehman Brothers and the inception of the 2008 credit crisis.
+The dark side of principal protected notes was brought to light after the collapse of Lehman Brothers and the inception of the 2008 credit crisis.
 Lehman brothers had issued many of these notes and brokers were pushing it in the portfolios of their clients who had little to no knowledge of these products.
 The returns on PPNs were more complicated than was presented on the surface to clients.
 For example, for an investor in one of these notes to earn the return of the index that was linked to the payoff of the note, as well as get the principal back, the small print may state that the index cannot fall  $25\%$  or more from its level at the date of issuance.
 Neither can it rise more than  $27\%$  above that level.
 If the index exceeds those levels during the holding period, the investors receive only their principal back.

 An investor that does not want to deal with the complications of individual PPN securities may opt for principal protected funds.
 Principal protected funds are money managed funds that consist mostly of principal protected notes structured to protect an investor's principal.
 The returns on these funds are taxed as ordinary income rather than capital gains or tax-advantaged dividends.
 Furthermore, fees that are charged by the fund are used to fund the derivative positions used to guarantee the principal returns and minimize risk.